 Another popular application of generative AI is image generation, which automatically creates artistic (and sometimes photorealistic) images or animations.
 These can be helpful in creating presentations, websites and ad campaigns.
 That’s how online travel booking site Booking.com uses Amazon Bedrock.

-Amazon’s Growing Generative AI Dominance
+Amazon’s Growing Investment in AI

 Looking ahead, the generative AI market is expected to eclipse $1 trillion within the next decade, according to an analysis from Bloomberg Intelligence.
 And skyrocketing demand for new generative AI products — powered by new products and assistants that accelerate their creation — gives cloud providers like AWS, Microsoft and Google an opportunity to claim a substantial piece of that pie, as businesses shift more workloads to the public cloud.

-Still, generative AI is still a bit of a “Wild West,” as Reihl put it.
+Still, generative AI is a bit of a “Wild West,” as Reihl put it.
 It can be a threat to data privacy, produce biased results and infringe on copyright and other laws.
 Amazon has been a vocal supporter of responsible AI, making voluntary commitments toward AI safety at the behest of the White House and speaking at the United Nations.
 But it remains to be seen how any future AI regulation will affect Amazon and other industry giants.

 Frequently Asked Questions